 In November 2013, MRRJ began offering Internet Visitation.
 This is a paid service offered to family, friends, and attorneys to visit with the inmate from the comfort of their home or office.
 Children can also visit without being exposed to the harsh reality of a jail setting.
-MRRJ allows up to five Internet visits per week for each inmate from family and friends.
+MRRJ allows one internet visit per day with up to five Internet visits per week for each inmate from family and friends.
 Internet Visitation is a great solution for those who have extended distances to travel to the facility.
+We have had visits from as far away as California.
+The Internet Visitation service is also available on Android-based devises as well.

-During the period of July 1, 2014 thru June 30, 2015, there were 8,221 visitors recorded at the Alberta Facility and 2,316 visitors at the Mecklenburg Facility.
-Of those visits, 6,976 were visits from family and friends and 1,245 were from attorneys at the Alberta Facility and 2,096 were visits from family and friends and 220 were from attorneys at the Mecklenburg Facility.
+During the period of July 1, 2015 thru June 30, 2016, there were 7,688 visitors recorded at the Alberta Facility and 2,693 visitors at the Mecklenburg Facility.
+Of those visits, 5,211 were visits from family and friends, 1,533 were from attorneys and 944 were internet visits at the Alberta

+Facility and 2,421 were visits from family and friends, 207 were from attorneys and 65 were internet visits at the Mecklenburg Facility.